 Deep into an IT transformation based on data center efficiency, Deborah Diaz is going where no man -- or woman -- has ventured before.
-As deputy CIO at the National Aeronautics and Space Administration (NASA), she is leading an effort to provide unified communications
+As deputy CIO at the National Aeronautics and Space Administration (NASA), she is leading an effort to provide unified communications among desk-bound and mobile workers, as well as standardized IT services that will be available through an automated, self-service portal.

 The effort, called the IT integrated infrastructure program, or IP3, is the largest IT program ever undertaken at NASA, and demonstrates its holistic approach to data center efficiency.